Colorado Springs Local GuideUpdated weekly · last checked Jul 1, 2026

 Retiring in Colorado Springs, CO

 An ordinary week in Colorado Springs.
-Where to eat, things to do, pickleball, events, health and senior help, taxes and home costs.
-Updated weekly, with every source linked.
+Where to eat, what to do, pickleball, events, health and senior help, taxes and home costs.
+Updated weekly, every source linked.

 Who it fits